[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 """Extract the body text from the summary response.

-summary is an array of {type, data}, where data is a mix of strings (answer text)
+summary is an array of {type, data}, where data can be a string (answer text)

 """